MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/OS-Features/Embedded-Mode.md

 ## Debugging Background Applications

-If you are debugging on a device and you see either of the following error messages you need to ensure **AllowEmbeddedMode** is enabled on the device and that the Embedded Mode service is running:
+When you are debugging on a device and you see either of the following error messages you need to ensure **AllowEmbeddedMode** is enabled on the device and that the Embedded Mode service is running:

 * There are no more endpoints available from the endpoint mapper.
 * This program is blocked by group policy.
 For more information, contact your system administrator.